-Unless an alternative route to compliance is available by, for example, being listed or licensed under a Cayman regulatory law, each LLC's corporate service provider ("CSP") has an obligation to establish and maintain a register of its beneficial owners to be kept at its registered office.
-Each LLC is required to take reasonable steps to identify any registrable beneficial owners which include individual beneficial owners of the LLC and all Cayman incorporated, formed or registered legal entities that would be beneficial owners if they were individuals ("reportable legal entities").
+Unless exempted by, for example, being listed or regulated, each LLC has an obligation to create and maintain a register of its beneficial owners to be kept at its registered office and, in particular, is required to take reasonable steps to identify in relation to the LLC any individual who is a beneficial owner of the LLC and all Cayman incorporated or registered legal entities that would be beneficial owners if they were individuals.

-Beneficial owner details are uploaded to the General Registry via Corporate Administration Platform ("CAP") system.
+Beneficial owner details are uploaded to the General Registry via CAP.
 The information is encrypted upon submission and further encrypted upon receipt.
 The data is then deleted from CAP and goes to a non-internet facing, offline server only accessible by a Government authorised competent authority.

 There are significant financial penalties for failure to establish or maintain a beneficial ownership register.
-Administrative fines apply to 'in-scope' entities that fail to take reasonable steps to identify beneficial owners and reportable legal entities, fail to ensure their beneficial ownership register remains up to date and/or fail to provide particulars of registrable beneficial owners to their CSPs or certain notices to their registrable beneficial owners.
-Entities that rely upon an alternative route to compliance are not required to maintain a beneficial ownership register but may still be in breach if they fail to provide written confirmation of their alternative route to compliance and instructions to file the information required to satisfy the alternative route to compliance, or if they incorrectly seek to rely upon an alternative route to compliance that is not available to the entity.
-Of particular note, Cayman Islands LLCs whose beneficial ownership register indicates a status of 'Enquiries pending' for three uninterrupted months will be presumed to be in breach and liable to administrative fines.
-There are a number of other technical breaches for which LLCs and/ or their CSPs may be fined.
-The Registrar may strike an LLC from the register if a fine remains unpaid for ninety days.
+The Registrar has the power to impose fines for a number of breaches under beneficial ownership legislation.
+Penalties apply to 'in-scope' entities that fail to take reasonable steps to identify beneficial owners and relevant legal entities, fail to ensure their beneficial ownership register remains up to date and/or fail to provide particulars of registrable persons to their corporate services providers or certain notices to their registrable persons.
+Entities exempted from the primary obligations of the beneficial ownership legislation may still be in breach if they fail to provide written confirmation of their exemption and instructions to file such exemption, or if they incorrectly report that they are an exempted entity.
+Of particular note.
+Cayman Islands companies and limited liability companies whose beneficial ownership register indicates a status of 'Enquiries pending' for three uninterrupted months will be presumed to be in breach and liable to fines.
+There are a number of other technical breaches for which companies, limited liability companies and/ or their corporate service providers may be fined.
+The Registrar may strike the LLC from the register if a fine remains unpaid for a period of ninety days.